To know

 Using large sprites allows you to work much easier and faster than using small sprites.
 These sprites are the same size as the background image and you can prepare them using a good graphics program.

 When you move the large sprites you will see that it will cover exactly the part of the background image from which it was cropped wherever you move the cursor.
-You will not need to move it on the X axis but you will only have to refer to the Z axis.
+You will not need to move it on the X and Y axes but you will only have to refer to the Z axis.
 Its placement is immediate.

 Watch this video to learn more about creating large sprites and placing them (v2 03 – 2 5D Toolkit: A way to place sprite with just a click in one second).